Ellotron/war-rig/rules/README.md

 ## Order of play

-Starting with player 1, each faction squad you control can perform 2 Actions (e.g. movement, gather, attack).
-Each squad must use both their actions at once or pass.
-Once you use or pass all the actions of all your squads, play passes to the next player number (e.g. player 1 to 2 to 3 etc).
-Play repeats in this fashion until one of the **End Game** conditions is met.
+The game is played out in a number of turns.
+In each turn there are a number of rounds determined by the highest number of squads a player controls.
+Starting with round 1, each player performs 2 actions with squads they control that have the number 1 token.
+The next round is the same except each player uses squads with the number 2 token.
+This repeats until there are no more rounds.
+If in a round a player does not control a squad with that number token play skips past them until a round where they do control a squad.
+Play repeats for a number of turns until one of the **End Game** conditions is met.

 ## Basic Actions